This the multi-page printable view of this section. Click here to print.

 2aCreate a Topic.
 Select the template for Projects.

 4aCreate a Topic.
-Select the template for Project ledger entries.
+Select the template for Project Ledger Entries.
 Update the table definitions.
-Add a Condition to only include Type g/l account and Item in the data message.
+Add a Condition to include only G/L Account and Item in the data message.

 4 - Parties